 Girls’ Summit is a hands-on career exploration day that introduces students in grades 5th to 10th to non-traditional fields in science, technology, engineering, the arts, and math (S.T.E.A.M.).

-This years workshops included Paper Making & Testing with SUNY ESF Chemical Engineering, Biochemical and Medical Engineering with Syracuse University, Environmental Science with Syracuse University, Food Science with Byrne Dairy, Architecture and Engineering with C&S Companies, Chemistry with SUNY ESF Chemistry, Carpentry with Marie Weiss, Energy and Technology with Grid for Good, and more!
+Last year’s workshops included Paper Making & Testing with SUNY ESF Chemical Engineering, Biochemical and Medical Engineering with Syracuse University, Environmental Science with Syracuse University, Food Science with Byrne Dairy, Architecture and Engineering with C&S Companies, Chemistry with SUNY ESF Chemistry, Carpentry with Marie Weiss, Energy and Technology with Grid for Good, and more!
 All attendees participated in the first workshop together, TACNY Jr. Cafe – Mathematics of Sewing, then broke out into smaller groups for the following 3 workshops.

 Our primary goal is to empower youth with the confidence, knowledge, and role models essential for making educational and life decisions consistent with personal goals of economic independence, self-sufficiency, and equality.